hdShang/arxiv-daily/docs/cs-AI/2025-09-05/papers/250904791v2-what-if-analysis-of-large-language-models-explore-the-game-world-usi.md

 ---
 layout: default
-title: What-If Analysis of Large Language Models: Explore the Game World Using Proactive Thinking
+title: "What-If Analysis of Large Language Models: Explore the Game World Using Proactive Thinking"
 ---

 # What-If Analysis of Large Language Models: Explore the Game World Using Proactive Thinking